zeke-john/codecall/README.md

 1. **SDK Generator**: Converts MCP server definitions and tool schemas into typed TypeScript SDKs that models can explore and use
 2. **Sandbox Runtime**: Executes agent-generated code in an isolated environment (configurable: local, Daytona, Cloudflare Workers, etc.)
-3. **Result Handler**: Filters, transforms, and sanitizes outputs before they enter the model's context
+3. **Result Handler**: Checks for errors and retries, else then sends the output to the llm as context

 ### The Flow